Behavioral Health/Human Services

-All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive requirement and Interpretive Studies requirement.
-Therefore, in order to graduate, students in this program must choose one course that is designated Writing Intensive and one course that is designated Interpretive Studies.
-The same course may be used to fulfill both requirements.
+All General Education requirements are met through required courses (as indicated above) except for the Interpretive Studies requirement.
+Therefore, in order to graduate, students in this program must choose one course that is designated Interpretive Studies.
 View the courses that fulfill all degree requirements and receive a more detailed explanation of the College’s general education requirements to help in your selection.

 *Students with computer skills may apply for credit by exam through the Computer Technologies Dept.